hendrixlab/PDCUB/README.md

 # PDCUB
 A collection of tools for computing position-dependent codon usage bias (PDCUB) scores.

-We are in the process of cleaning up code and uploading.

 ### computeCodonStats.py
 Performs a position-based computational survey for each non-stop codon given a FASTA file.